 - Spill kits, currently on-site, each handle 240L general chemical spills.
-They are inspected by the supplier every 3 months. - 3 storm water shut-off valves are to be installed for the major storm water pits that all other pits feed to prior to then releasing to the main stormwater line that sits outside our premises.
+They are inspected by the supplier every 3 months, and immediately after any spill or spill drill exercise event. - 3 storm water shut-off valves are installed for the major storm water pits that all other pits feed to prior to then releasing to the main stormwater line that sits outside our premises. - Stormwater pit in high risk area of spills discharges into the site tradewaste system - Trained emergency (spill) response personnel are available on all shifts. - Mock Drill exercises are held on site to test adequacy of response system